 The Mankato/North Mankato Area Planning Organization (MAPO) is responsible for regional transportation planning within and throughout the Greater Mankato area.
 This includes pedestrian, bicyclist, transit, automotive, rail, and aviation.
-The MAPO is the federally-designated Metropolitan Planning Organization (MPO) for the three-county urban/rural area.
+The MAPO is the federally-designated Metropolitan Planning Organization (MPO) for the region’s urban/rural area.
 This means the MAPO must provide a continuing, coordinated, and comprehensive transportation planning process in order to obtain federal transportation funds.

 The MAPO must prepare a long-range (20-year) Long Range Transportation Plan (LRTP) for the region every 4 years.
 It also selects projects for federal funding and prepares a four-year Transportation Improvement Program (TIP), through the MAPO Policy Board, made up of local elected officials, and the Policy Board’s Technical Advisory Committee (TAC).
 The TIP includes all federally funded transportation projects in the MAPO area, and development of the TIP includes significant input from citizens and interested groups.
 The MAPO continually produces a wide range of studies, plans, and recommendations to improve transportation within and throughout the greater Mankato area.The MAPO was established in 2012 in response to the 2010 U.S. Census, which designated the Mankato/North Mankato region as an urbanized area (metropolitan statistical area–MSA), requiring the formation of a Metropolitan Planning Organization (MPO).